ggarra13/mrv2/BUILD.md

 fire up a Msys console.
 From then on, all commands described are run in the Msys console.

-FFmpeg and liblcms2 are now compiled as part of the pre-flight cmake build.  libssh and libcrypto are taken from Msys64 repositories when building FFmpeg as well as swig.

-The libintl and libiconv libraries are taken from the MSys64 repositories as pre-flight check with the bin/install_libintl_window.sh script (part of runme.sh).

 ## CMake build options

 The main runme.sh script supports passing CMake flags to it and allows turning on or off some options of mrv2.
 You must pass them like: